 About Jules’ Undersea Lodge

-Although the underwater hotel may sound like the latest tourist fun spot, Jules' Undersea Lodge, actually began its existence as La Chalupa research laboratory, an underwater habitat used to explore the continental shelf off the coast of Puerto Rico.
+Although the underwater hotel may sound like the latest tourist fun spot, Jules’ Undersea Lodge, actually began its existence as La Chalupa research laboratory, an underwater habitat used to explore the continental shelf off the coast of Puerto Rico.
 The authenticity of the underwater habitat is what really sets it apart from amusement parks and other similar attractions.
-The mangrove lagoon in which Jules' is located is a natural nursery area for many reef fish.
+The mangrove lagoon in which Jules’ is located is a natural nursery area for many reef fish.
 Tropical angelfish, parrotfish, barracuda, and snappers peek in the windows of the habitat, while anemones, sponges, oysters and feather duster worms seem to cover every inch of this underwater world.
-Guests of the Lodge explore their marine environment with scuba gear provided by Jules' Undersea Lodge and are given an unlimited supply of tanks.
-Jules' Undersea Lodge may have a comfortable futuristic decor, but its sense of history is inescapable.
-It is the first and only underwater hotel, but is also the first underwater research lab to have ever been made accessible to the average person.
+Guests of the Lodge explore their marine environment with scuba gear provided by Jules’ Undersea Lodge and are given an unlimited supply of tanks.
+Jules’ Undersea Lodge may have a comfortable futuristic decor, but its sense of history is inescapable.
+It is the first and only underwater hotel where scuba diving is the only way to get to your room.
+Jules’ is also the first underwater research lab to have ever been made accessible to the average person.

 “Marine life is actually enhanced by the presence of an underwater structure”, explains Ian Koblick, owner and co-developer of the Lodge.